Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: EXPERIMENTS

 \section{EXPERIMENTS}

-In the following, we detail our experiments on simulated and real datasets, where we show that our (partially robust) method provides sharp bounds and outperforms the existing methodology from \textcite{jesson2022scalable} in terms of computation time and tightness.
+In the following, we detail our experiments on simulated and real datasets, where we show that our methods, especially the partially robust one, provide sharp bounds and outperform the existing methodology from \textcite{jesson2022scalable} in terms of computation time and tightness.
+Our implementation is publicly available at \href{https://github.com/Sanofi-Public/sharp-bounds-for-continuous-treatment-effects}{https://github.com/Sanofi-Public/sharp-bounds-for-continuous-treatment-effects}, under a non-commercial license.